Kong/docs.konghq.com/app/gateway/2.7.x/configure/auth/kong-manager/oidc-mapping.md

 groups to Kong roles.
 Adding a user to Kong in this way gives them access to Kong based on their group in the IdP.

-Starting with {{site.base_gateway}} version 2.7, you can create Admin accounts for Kong Manager when you map your identity provider (IdP) groups to Kong roles.
-You do not need to create the users separately.
+Starting with {{site.base_gateway}} version 2.7, admin accounts are created automatically when you map your identity provider (IdP) groups to Kong roles.
+You do not need to create the users, groups, and roles separately.
 These users then accept invitations to join Kong Manager and log in with their IdP credentials.

-If an admin's group changes in the IdP, their Kong admin account's associated role also changes in {{site.base_gateway}} the next time they log in through Kong Manager.
+If an admin's group changes in the IdP, their Kong admin account's associated role also changes in {{site.base_gateway}} the next time they log in to Kong Manager.
 The mapping removes the task of manually managing access in
-{{site.base_gateway}}, as it makes the IdP the system of record.
+{{site.base_gateway}}, because it makes the IdP the system of record.

 Here's how OIDC authenticaticated group mapping works: